Explore parts of Texas, New Mexico, Colorado, Utah, Idaho and Oregon

 SEEK OUT YACHATS ON THE CENTRAL OREGON COAST

 Have you been crabbing?
 I have done this in Oregon as long as I can remember living here.
 Maine may have lobstahs, but here on the Pacific Northwest Coast, we hunt Dungeness Crab.
 Growing up in Eugene – a university town that sits mid-state off I-5 in western Oregon – we frequent the central Oregon coast between the little towns of Florence and Newport.
 And we’re more than lucky that my mom loves sharing her coast house.
 We spend most of our time in charming and quirky, but oh so cozy Yachats.
-(Don’t call it Yeah-chats.
-It’s YAH-hots.
-It’s a Native American thing.
-Siletz tribe to be exact.
-It translates loosely to “dark water at the foot of the mountain.”
-Speaking my language.)
+(Around here, locals pronounce it YAW-hots.
+Not yeah-chats.
+It is an anglicized title originating from an indigenous Native American name and some claim it loosely translates to “dark water at the foot of the mountain.”
+Read more about the peoples that populated this place before colonization here.)

 CLASSIC AMERICANA | CRABBING IS FAMILY FUN OFF THE COAST OF MASSACHUSETTS